 Build relationships with feeder schools, consultants and agencies.

 Serve on senior administrative staff of the school.

 Report to the Board of Trustees 4 times a year on enrollment and financial aid.

 Manage Financial Aid budget of over $1.5 million with the objectives of attracting and yielding a mission-appropriate cohort of first-rate students and meeting tuition revenue and enrollment goals.

 Work in close cooperation with the Advancement and Communications Offices to aid in the creation of all new publications, marketing materials, and advertising campaigns.

-Attend meetings of the Finance and Advancement Committees of the Board of Trustees, and provide staff support for the committees’ work.
+Attend meetings of the Finance and Advancement Committees of the Board of Trustees, and provide relevant data and updates for the committees’ work.

 Manage staff of 2.

 Articulate and exemplify the School’s enrollment philosophy to the members of its various constituencies.